 Recent Clinical Research Accomplishments

 Reduced Intensity Regimen Prior to Bone Marrow Transplant is Better for Older Leukemia Patients.
 A study led by researchers at the OSUCCC – James showed that using a reduced-intensity conditioning regimen to prepare older patients with acute myeloid leukemia (AML) for bone marrow transplants (BMTs) resulted in higher rates of disease-free survival relative to the more typical treatments usually given to these patients.
 Typically, the prognosis for older patients with AML is poor.
 Even in patients who achieve complete remission through chemotherapy, survival rates are low due to a high risk of relapse.
-But with a reduced-intensity regimen leading to a transplant, the disease-free survival rate in older patients reached 39 percent, says Steven Devine, MD, director of the BMT Program at the OSUCCC – James.
+But with a reduced-intensity regimen leading to a transplant, the disease-free survival rate in older patients reached 39 percent.
 This study was conducted through the Alliance for Clinical Trials in Oncology and the Blood and Marrow Transplant Clinical Trials Network (BMT CTN).